icsa-caps/ccKVS/README.md

 # ccKVS
-An RDMA skew-aware key-value store, which implements the "Scale-Out ccNUMA" design, to exploit skew in order to increase performance of data-serving applications.
+An RDMA skew-aware key-value store, which implements the [Scale-Out ccNUMA](https://dl.acm.org/citation.cfm?id=3190550 "Scale-Out ccNUMA paper") design, to exploit skew in order to increase performance of data-serving applications.

 In particular ccKVS consists of:
 * **Symmetric Caching**: